joseperla1/CS-230/README.md

 # CS-230

 #Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+The Gaming Room wanted to create a web-based game that can be run on multiple platforms s

 #What did you do particularly well in developing this documentation?